 Prince Phillip played the bad cop and warned Diana her titles could be taken away if she behaved badly.
 Diana replied her titles were older than his.
 Diana had been attached to over 100 charities, but quit all but six.
 She wanted to use her influence to build a better world, and had identified banning landmines as her primary cause.
 This raised hackles because Honeywell, Lockheed-Martin, Raytheon, Texas Instruments, and Rockwell were all making billions manufacturing mines.
 An angry call from Prince Phillip ensued and he ordered her to stop mucking about in affairs she knew little about.
 At that moment Diana became an official loose cannon in the files of MI5-6.

-Diana’s second son was undoubtedly sired by dashing cavalry officer James Hewitt, whose hair and facial features are clearly visible in the young prince.
-Of course, the royals officially deny this connection, but it’s the worst kept secret in England and something that can easily be proven or disproven with a simple DNA test, something I doubt will ever take place.
+Diana’s second son’s resemblance to dashing cavalry officer James Hewitt, with whom she had an alleged affair after Harry was born, has been grist for the gossip mills, although in truth Harry looks very much like a Mountbatten.
 Since Harry was caught smoking pot at age 17, one wonders if he’ll be the one to take up his mother’s cause of ending the hoodwink that manipulates religion to manifest war for profit.

 Speaking of which, Diana was not murdered because of her anti-landmine campaign or because she birthed a lover’s—instead a husband’s—child.
 She was killed because she was about to marry a Muslim and have his baby.
 But even more threatening, this Muslim was a talented and successful film producer who planned to move to Hollywood and open his own studio.